 Sample 2

 You will be scheduled to attend New Employee Orientation and Employee Retirement Orientation.
-New employee information, including benefits, is available through the Human Resource Services website https://hrs.wsu.edu/employees/new-employee-resources/.
+New employee information, including benefits, is available through the Human Resource Services website https://hrs.wsu.edu/employees/new-employee-resources/

 As a new WSU employee you will be required to complete training regarding prevention of discrimination and sexual harassment within six months of your date of hire.
 Information regarding this training is available at the following web site: hrs.wsu.edu/dshp.